gauteh/lieer/docs/index.md

 There are instructions for using this in your email client (for example Emacs) on the [wiki](https://github.com/gauteh/lieer/wiki).

+## Queueing emails

+Some mail clients will block while waiting to send an email.
+To avoid this, you can instead add it to a queue for batch processing.
+You can then simply replace the `gmi send` command with `gmi queue`.
+That would typically look like this:

+``sh
+gmi queue -C ~/.mail/account.gmail
+``

+You can list the contents of the queue using `gmi manage_queue -l', and send the emails in it by running `gmi manage_queue -r`.
+See `gmi manage_queue --help` for more options.

 # Settings

 Lieer can be configured using `gmi set`.
 Use without any options to get a list of the current settings as well as the current history ID and notmuch revision.